jupyterlab/jupyterlab/tutorial/repo.md

 After building the docs (`npm run docs`), the `docs/index.html` is the entry point to the documentation.

-## Packaging
+## Development Quickstart

 All the instructions below assume you are in the root directory of the repository.
+See the README for more instructions (which may be more up to date as well).

 To build and install a development version of the server extension, do `pip install -e .` (this will build the npm package, build and webpack the server extension javascript, and install the appropriate links into your python environment).
 To enable the server extension, do `jupyter serverextension enable --sys-prefix --py jupyterlab` after installation.
 Then start up JupyterLab with `jupyter lab`.